 As a freshman, your Success Coach serves as an academic advisor, life coach, university liaison and activities coordinator.
 They can help you register for classes, guide the process of transitioning to college life and connect you with clubs, intramural sports and other campus activities, as well as with other faculty, staff and peer mentors.
 But you won’t just find them in their office.
 They’re always out and about on campus, hosting food truck round-ups and meeting students — so they can point you to some of HPU’s fan-favorite lunch spots.

 The Office of Student Engagement plans a calendar jam-packed with fun, exciting and complimentary opportunities.
-Every week, you can enjoy Campus Activities Team (CAT) events such as the Meet Your Neighbor Event that kicks off the year with Residence Life and is where you will have the opportunity to meet those who live in and around your residential community.
-Other CAT activities to get involved in throughout the year include lip-sync battles, Paint-a-Palooza, karaoke and venture trips off campus to different places like Top Golf.
+Every week, you can enjoy Campus Activities Team (CAT) events, such as the Meet Your Neighbor Event that kicks off the year with Residence Life and provides the opportunity to meet those who live in and around your residential community.
+Other CAT activities to get involved in throughout the year include Fall and Spring Carnivals, lip-sync battles, Paint-a-Palooza, karaoke and venture trips off campus to different places like Top Golf.
 You can also find upcoming events through the HPU Connect platform.

 Visit HPU Connect for a full list of student clubs and organizations!